M-75 (Michigan highway): Route description

 M-75 begins in downtown Boyne Falls at an intersection with US 131.
 It follows Mill Street northwesterly out of town, passing to the north of a lake and the Boyne Mountain Airport.
 The airport property ends at the intersection with C-48 west of Boyne Falls.
 M-75 runs parallel to the Boyne River until it turns west near the Boyne City Municipal Airport to enter the community of Boyne City on East Division Street.
 Two blocks further west, it meets C-73/East Jordan Road next to the Maple Lawn Cemetery.
 Next to the cemetery, the highway follows Boyne Avenue northwesterly into downtown.
 The trunkline turns north on East Street to cross the Boyne River and then turns east on State Street passing Rotary Park on the way out of town.
 The Michigan Department of Transportation (MDOT) measures the average annual daily traffic (AADT) in traffic surveys.
 AADT is a measure of the average traffic levels for a section of roadway on any given day of the year.
 The southern segment of M-75 carried 6,500 vehicles daily in the 2007 survey.
 Of these vehicles, commercial traffic was measured at 280 trucks.

 East of Boyne City, M-75 turns northward and runs in that direction until turning again to follow the south shore of Walloon Lake.
 There it follows North Shore Drive into the town of Walloon Lake.
 M-75 ends at an intersection with US 131.
 The roadway continues eastward as C-81/Springvale Road.
 This northern segment carried 4,100 vehicles and 170 trucks in 2007.
 Neither segment is listed on the National Highway System, a system of strategically important highways.

 History

 In 1919, the trunkline running through Boyne City was originally labeled M-57.
 In 1927, the entire highway was renumbered, and since this change, the trunkline has carried the M-75 moniker.
 The M-75 designation was left unaltered when US 27 between Gaylord and Indian River was converted to a freeway; this freeway was redesignated as I-75 in 1962.
-Some states, such as California, do not allow two highways in their state to carry the same highway number, which is not the case in Michigan.
 A reconstruction project in 1966 bypassed some sharp curves in the roadway and straightened sections between Boyne City and Walloon Lake.
 As of 2008, the highway remains unaltered since the reconstruction.